Teero888/frametee/README.md

 ## Contributing

-Bug reports, fixes, game integrations, plugins and editor improvements are welcome.
+Bug reports are welcome.
+Pull requests are currently disabled.

 For simulation issues, include the game, level, FrameTee revision and a minimal project or input sequence that reproduces the problem where possible.